-With next-generation consoles right around the corner, and ultra-high-definition HDR content in plentiful supply, 2020 is a great time to buy a new TV.
+With next-generation consoles like the PlayStation 5 and Xbox Series S now available for purchase, and ultra-high-definition HDR content in plentiful supply, 2021 is a great time to buy a new TV.
 Before you do, though, here are six mistakes to avoid.

 Many of us have relied too much on in-store demonstrations at some point.
 It’s a common belief that seeing is believing, so why wouldn’t you base a purchasing decision on a demo?
 While the theory is a sound one, the reality is quite different.

 One thing to consider is some TVs have manufacturer-specific demos running on each unit, while others just show a basic feed on every screen.
 It’s not always obvious if this feed even reaches 1080p, let alone 4K or HDR.
 It’s hard to make a fair assessment without knowing what the TV is truly capable of when you feed it a high-quality source, like a UHD Blu-ray.